Threads Feed Widget for Website. No-code - Poper

 Independent media, magazines, and alternative publishers use Threads as the quote-of-the-day surface.
 Embed standout posts as pull-quote blocks inside long-form articles to replace static graphics with live, attributable blocks.

 Threads embedding only became official in June 2024.
-Most widgets are still scraping.
-Here is how Poper compares to the remaining options on what matters in 2026.
+Here is how Poper compares to the other platforms that offer embeddable Threads widgets, plus the bare official Meta embed.

 Recommended